Document Converter

 PDF to TXT Extractor

-Which document routes are live right now?
+Which document tools are available now?

 DOCX vs PDF: when should you keep editing and when should you lock the file?